 TRAVERSE CITY — Suttons Bay resident Bill Hathaway will bear the brunt of rising propane prices to keep his home warm this winter, paying about $1,000 more than he did last year.

 The U.S. Energy Information Administration predicts households depending on propane for heat will spend 54 percent more than last year, those using natural gas will spend 30 percent more, and those that heat with electricity will spend 6 percent more.
 And with a season that is expected to be a little colder than last year, households will likely use more fuel.

 Hathaway, 85, keeps his house at a chilly 60 degrees throughout the winter.
 Last year he reached out to Leelanau Christian Neighbors, which helps seniors in need pay their heating bills.
 He also took advantage of federal money that was available, he said.

-This year, thanks to a federal Weatherization Assistance Program, the retired machinist is getting a new boiler that will cut his heating costs.
+This year, thanks to a federal Weatherization Assistance Program, the retired machinist is getting a new steam generator that will cut his heating costs.

 “This is what I paid taxes for all those years so I don’t feel bad,” Hathaway said, though he’d rather not have to take the help.